 Primary Health Tasmania works with local communities, organisations and healthcare providers to improve the health and wellbeing of Aboriginal and Torres Strait Islander peoples.

-We turn to local Aboriginal and Torres Strait Islander community organisations and healthcare providers to find out what’s needed before designing, commissioning and monitoring services to meet those requirements.
+We turn to local Aboriginal and Torres Strait Islander community organisations and healthcare providers to discuss what’s needed and we design, commission and monitor services to meet those requirements.

 Our commissioned activity